atbcb/usab-uswds/_pages/about/eeo-deia/eeo-complaints.md

 #### 6.5.3.
 Investigation Timeframe

 Absent written extension of the parties or complaint amendment, investigations must be completed within 180 days of the filing date of a complaint or, if applicable, within the time period contained in an order from EEOC’s Office of Federal Operations on an appeal from a dismissal under 29 C.F.R. § 1614.107.
 The complainant and the Access Board may voluntarily extend the 180-day investigatory time period for no more than 90 days by written agreement.
 For amended complaints, timeframes for completion of investigations are set forth in 29 C.F.R. § 1614.108(f).

-6.5.4.
-Provision of Investigation File and Notification of Complainant Rights Upon completion of the investigation, the EEO Investigator shall provide the EEO Director with a copy of the investigative file and summary within 180 days of the filing of a complaint, unless the complaint has been amended or there has been a written agreement to extend the investigation period, in which case the time frames specified in 29 C.F.R. § 1614.108(f) apply.
-The EEO Director or USPS National EEO Investigative Services shall provide copies of the investigative file and summary to both the Access Board and complainant, along with notification to the complainant of the right to request a hearing before an Administrative Judge (as discussed in section 6.6 below) or an immediate final decision from the agency (as discussed in section 6.7 below).
+#### 6.5.4.
+Provision of Investigation File and Notification of Complainant Rights {#immediate}

+Upon completion of the investigation, the EEO Investigator shall provide the EEO Director with a copy of the investigative file and summary within 180 days of the filing of a complaint, unless the complaint has been amended or there has been a written agreement to extend the investigation period, in which case the time frames specified in 29 C.F.R. § 1614.108(f) apply.
+The EEO Director or USPS National EEO Investigative Services shall provide copies of the investigative file and summary to both the Access Board and complainant, along with notification to the complainant of the right to request a hearing before an Administrative Judge (as discussed in [section 6.6](#judge) below) or an immediate final decision from the agency (as discussed in [section 6.7](#fad) below).

 ### 6.6.
-HEARING BEFORE AN ADMINISTRATIVE JUDGE
+HEARING BEFORE AN ADMINISTRATIVE JUDGE {#judge}

 #### 6.6.1.
 Filing of Hearing Requests